sss-lehigh/SystemsTutorials/gpus/system_example/README.md

 where O is the output, I is the input, W is our filter, R and S are sizes of the filter, and h and w are height and width.

+## Extra: Understanding the Math

+Convolutions are a useful operation in mathematics and can show up everywhere from image processing, machine learning, to pre-algebra classes.

+The following video from [3Blue1Brown](https://youtu.be/KuXjwB4LzSA) is extremely informative on the idea of a convolution and how it can show up in computer science or math.